LeaderPortfolio

 Inherited Heineken Stake

-Inherited a 25% controlling stake in Heineken N.V. after the death of her father, Freddy Heineken.
+Inherited a 25% controlling stake in Heineken N.V. from her father, Freddy Heineken.

 Philanthropic Impact